Germany faces hurdle to meet QE share as yields vanish

-The Bundesbank, the euro zone’s most influential central bank, is set to buy the lion’s share under the ECB’s 1 trillion euro quantitative easing program that kicked off on Monday.
+The Bundesbank, the euro zone’s most influential central bank, is set to buy the lion’s share under the ECB’s 1 trillion euro quantitative easing programme that kicked off on Monday.

 This looks increasingly hard to attain set against ECB rules barring purchases of bonds yielding less than its deposit rate of -20 basis points and owning more than a quarter of any one bond.